prameya/webdora-django-python/README.md

 # Getting started with Python web development:
-### Creating a portfolio/blog using Django web framework
+### Creating a Django powered portfolio/blog using local filesystem (binary/text/blob) as content repository (not using RDB like MySQL or MariaDB).

-I want to create my website using the Django web framework for Python.
 I will use this repository to document my process and share my code.

-#### Goal:
-`To create a python/django powered website capable of serving as my portfolio and blog.
-I will attempt to use binary (text) files on the local filesystem as the content repository (instead of using a traditional relational database like MySQL or MariaDB).`

 #### Assumptions
 ```
 This project assumes you are using a Mac OS X system with root/admin privileges.
 ```

-#### Package Versions:
+#### Package Versions
 > Python: 2.7
 > Django: 1.11.13
 > pytz: 2018.3